rajat7377/SuperStore-Sales-Dashboard-PowerBI/README.md

 To contribute to the success of a business by utilizing data analysis techniques, specifically focusing on time series analysis, to provide valuable insights and accurate sales forecasting.
 This project is based on E-commerce sales insights from Super Store Sales.

 # I worked on this project
-•Data Collecting •Data Importing •Data Cleaning •Data Processing •Data Analysis & Visualization •Dashboard Creation •Sales Forecasting •Actionable Insights U•seful Insights #Data cleaning and processing
+•Data Collecting •Data Importing •Data Cleaning •Data Processing •Data Analysis & Visualization •Dashboard Creation •Sales Forecasting •Actionable Insights •Useful Insights #Data cleaning and processing

 After collecting csv files and loading it into PowerBI performed various activities in Power Query Editor like, removing duplicates, removing missing values, removing unimportant columns, adding new columns for need (Using Dax query) and transforming the data into a format that can be easily analyzed.